-Minority groups represent greater than 50 percent of the population in Census Tract 6023 and South San Francisco.
+Minority groups1 represent greater than 50 percent of the population in Census Tract 6023 and South San Francisco.
 In contrast, San Mateo County has a majority of white individuals (US Census Bureau, 2018).
-Table 2.2.4-1 illustrates the racial profile of the US Census Tract 6023, City and County.
-See Section 2.2.6 below for a detailed breakdown of race, ethnicity, and poverty status in the project area.
+Table 2.2.4-1 illustrates the racial profile of the

-&lt;sup>1 Minority is the sum of Black, Native American, Asian, Native Hawaiian, or Other Pacific Islander populations.
+1 Minority is the sum of Black, Native American, Asian, Native Hawaiian, or Other Pacific Islander populations.